 Terms and conditionsempower people everywhere to revolutionize their health.
 Our current mission is to make low carb simple.

 To achieve our mission of making low carb simple, we provide visitors with the knowledge, tools, and inspiration we believe they will benefit from to the best of our ability.
 Although we do our best to provide reliable and informative material, we cannot and do not make any representations or warranty with respect to the content on our site and apps.
-The use of our site, apps, and other services is at your own risk.
+Use of our site, apps, and other services is done at your own risk.